johngage/kibera-water-standards/content/post/build-a-shared-reference-and-action-site-for-kibera-water-standards/index.md

 ### Build Kibera water quality measurement across all Kibera: How Are We Doing?

-* Build the Kibera Water Corps: measuring everywhere, every day, with 1000 trained water testers working together with the Kenya Water Institute, the City-County of Nairobi, the Kenya Ministry of Water and Sanitation and Irrigation, and all public health authorities
+* Build the Kibera Water Corps: measuring everywhere, every day, with 1000 trained water testers working together with the Kenya Water Institute, NWSC, the City-County of Nairobi, the Kenya Ministry of Water and Sanitation and Irrigation, and all public health authorities
 * Coordinate with all villages, all vendors, all clinics, all schools, all churches, all council of elders

 ### Build Kibera Water Quality: What Steps Do We Take?